-Mass: A measure of the inertia of a body or quantity of matter
+Mass: A measure of the inertia of a body Or quantity of matter

-- Independent of the object's surroundings: The same no matter where you go. - Independent of method of measurement: The same no matter how you measure it.
+- Independent of the object's surroundings: The same no matter where you go. - Independent of the method of measurement: The same no matter how you measure it.

-The heavier an object the bigger the inertia gets!!
+The heavier the object, the bigger the inertia !!

-It is harder to make changes of motion of a heavier object than the lighter ones.
+It is harder to make changes of motion of a heavier object than a lighter one.